éé÷ ìàéøáâ éàâå øá âøâ íò èà'ö

 GGK: ...in the sort of setting I'm trying to evoke.
 I wrote most of TIGANA in...

 GGK: ...Tuscany, and the Renaissance ambience is what I wanted.
-Same for ARBONNE and Provence.
+Same for ARBONNE

 fantasy con2: And how do you pick settings for your books?